Above Ground Pool Opening & Start-Up Tips

 Before shocking your above ground pool or using a Leslies’s Pool Opening Kit, it is important to test and adjust the water levels for pH, total alkalinity, calcium hardness, and cyanuric acid (chlorine stabilizer).

 Test your pool water with an at-home test kit that can give results for all four tests above.
 You can also bring a water sample to any Leslie’s store for a free 10-point AccuBlue® water test, which provides you with a computerized analysis and printed water treatment instructions to bring back home.

 DIY TIP: Leslie’s Pool Opening Kits come with all the ingredients you’ll need to open your pool this spring.
 All kits come with Chlor Brite shock, Algae Control, Ultra Bright Advanced clarifier, and Stain and Scale Prevent Start-Up.
 The Deluxe and Premium Kits also include a dose of Perfect Weekly Start-Up phosphate remover with enzymes.
 Cut out the guesswork with our carefully pre-measured kits.

 Saltwater pool owners should also test for salt content, and may need to add a specific amount of pool salt to match the salt system manufacturer’s recommended saline level.
 For more information on pool water chemistry, shock, and water testing, check out our library of informational water treatment content.

 Next Steps After Opening Your Above Ground Pool

 In the days immediately after opening the pool, the filter may need cleaning or backwashing, so keep a close eye on the pressure gauge.
 Once the pressure gets 10 psi higher than the clean pressure reading, it’s time to clean the filter.
-Also monitor the pool water level closely to be sure that the pump stays primed and to rule out pool leaks.
+Also monitor the pool water level closely to ensure the pump stays primed and to rule out pool leaks.
 If the water was particularly dirty at opening time, your pool may need a few more cleanings before it’s ready for prime time use.
 But if you have balanced water chemistry, sanitizer levels in range, and clear water, there's no need to wait.
 Start swimming!